-He also shared opinions on telehealth as well as key policies he believes can help rural providers remain viable during this crisis.
+He also shared opinions on telehealth and key policies he believes can help rural providers remain viable during this crisis.

-MH: What kind of stories are you hearing coming out of rural communities that may be beneficial to the general population – rural and urban?
+MH: What kind of stories are you hearing coming out of rural communities that may benefit the general population – rural and urban?